 TGax Editor: Change the paragraph and table below of this subclause as follows (#CID 8133, 7302, 7303):

-The Delta TID subfield, together with the values of the AC Bitmap subfield, indicate the number of TIDs for which the STA is reporting the buffer status.
+The Delta TID subfield, together with the values of the ACI(#8133, 7302) Bitmap subfield, indicate the number of TIDs for which the STA is reporting the buffer status.
 The encoding of the Delta TID subfield is defined in Table 9-18c (Delta TID subfield encoding).